solomon-spec/Payroll-management-backend/docs/DEPENDENCIES.md

 ## Spring Security Test

 [Spring Security Test](https://docs.spring.io/spring-security/site/docs/5.5.3/reference/html5/#test) is a library that provides support for testing Spring Security.
 It includes features like request post-processing for testing secured web requests and method-based security.

-Remember, each dependency in a project has a specific role.
-It's important to understand what each one does to ensure they're being used effectively.